Fuel injection: 1950s–1970s: manifold injection for petrol engines

 Throughout the 1950s, several manufacturers introduced their manifold injection systems for petrol engines.
-Lucas Industries had begun developing a fuel injection system in 1941 and by 1956 it was used in the Jaguar racing cars.
+Lucas Industries had begun developing a fuel injection system in 1941.
+By 1956 it was used in Jaguar racing cars.
 At the 1957 24 Hours of Le Mans, the 1st to 4th placed cars were Jaguar D-Type entries using a Lucas fuel injection system.
 Also in 1957, General Motors introduced the Rochester Ramjet option, consisting of a fuel injection system for the V8 engine in the Chevrolet Corvette.
-During the 1960s, fuel injection systems were also produced by Hilborn, SPICA and Kugelfischer.
+During the 1960s, fuel injection systems were also produced by Hilborn, SPICA, and Kugelfischer.

 Up until this time, the fuel injection systems had used a mechanical control system.
 In 1957, the American Bendix Electrojector system was introduced, which used analogue electronics for the control system.
-The Electrojector was intended to be available for the Rambler Rebel mid-size car, however reliability problems meant that the fuel injection option was not offered.
+The Electrojector was intended to be available for American Motors' new Rambler Rebel featuring AMC's new 327 CID V8 engine.
+However, reliability problems meant that the fuel injection option was not offered to customers.
 In 1958, the Chrysler 300D, DeSoto Adventurer, Dodge D-500 and Plymouth Fury offered the Electrojector system, becoming the first cars known to use an electronic fuel injection (EFI) system.

 The Electrojector patents were subsequently sold to Bosch, who developed the Electrojector into the Bosch D-Jetronic.
-The D-Jetronic was produced from 1967-1976 and first used on the VW 1600TL/E. The system was a speed/density system, using engine speed and intake manifold air density to calculate the amount of fuel to be injected.
-In 1974, Bosch introduced the K-Jetronic system, which used a continuous flow of fuel from the injectors (rather than the pulsed flow of the D-Jetronic system).
-K-Jetronic was a mechanical injection system, using a plunger actuated by the intake manifold pressure which then controlled the fuel flow to the injectors.
+The D-Jetronic was produced from 1967 through 1976 and first used on the VW 1600TL/E. The system was a speed/density system that used engine speed and intake manifold air density to calculate the amount of fuel to inject.
+In 1974, Bosch introduced the K-Jetronic system, which used a continuous fuel flow from the injectors (rather than the pulsed flow of the D-Jetronic system).
+K-Jetronic was a mechanical injection system, using a plunger actuated by the intake manifold pressure, which then controlled the fuel flow to the injectors.

-Also in 1974, Bosch introduced the L-Jetronic system, a pulsed flow system which used an air flow meter to calculate the amount of fuel required.
+Also in 1974, Bosch introduced the L-Jetronic system, a pulsed-flow system that used an air flow meter to calculate the amount of fuel required.
 L-Jetronic was widely adopted on European cars during the 1970s and 1980s.
 As a system that uses electronically controlled fuel injectors which open and close to control the amount of fuel entering the engine, the L-Jetronic system uses the same basic principles as modern electronic fuel injection (EFI) systems.